danbev/learning-ai/notes/transformers.md

 In the encoder, the first Add&Norm layer comes after the multi-head attention layer.
-There are two inputs into this layer, the first is the original value matrix which notice is passed around, this is called a residual connection or a skip connection, the multi-head attention layer.
+There are two inputs into this layer, the first is the original value matrix which notice is passed around (in the diagram we saw earlier), this is called a residual connection or a skip connection, the multi-head attention layer.
 The second input is the output of the multihead attention layer.
 These are simply added together:
 ```
    v_mha = V + MHA